LethalCompanyCommunity/ModdingWiki/docs/dev/apis/configurable-company/event-listening.md

 ---
 prev: true
 next: false
-description: How to listen to Configurable company raised events and what events you can listen to.
+description: How to listen to Configurable Company raised events and what events you can listen to.
 ---

 # Developing Events with Configurable Company